 Aging with HIV focus of upcoming Reunion Project event: WINDY CITY TIMES

 The Needs, Priorities, and Future of Long-term Survivors: POSITIVELY AWARE

 Long-Term HIV Survivors Gather This Weekend in South Florida: South Florida Gay News

 Published on World AIDS Day 2016, “The Unintended Consequences of AIDS Survival,” a 24-page status report authored by Sharp with support from Bristol-Myers Squibb, calls attention to the lives and needs of people living with AIDS, particularly long-term survivors.

 Read and download the report here.

-Author Matthew Sharp, a 28-year AIDS survivor, is uniquely qualified to pen this particular survivor story as an eyewitness on the front lines in the AIDS fight.
-He is one of a handful of AIDS activists leading survivor mobilization efforts nationally with The Reunion Project, a series of ongoing town hall summits taking place around the country.
+Author Matthew Sharp, a 30-year AIDS survivor, was uniquely qualified to pen this particular survivor story as an eyewitness on the front lines in the AIDS fight.
+He is one of a handful of AIDS activists leading survivor mobilization efforts nationally with The Reunion Project.